 If the new qualification is at the same level as a previous qualification or is at a lower level, it may still be possible to demonstrate academic progression and you should contact us to discuss this.

 I have an offer for a place on a degree programme at Durham and I have applied for a place on a Pre-Sessional programme.
 What does that mean for my visa application?

 When you fulfill all the non-English language conditions of your offer, depending on the results of your English language qualifications, you may become eligible for a Combined CAS.
 If this is the case, you could receive a CAS which covers both the pre-sessional programme and your main programme, meaning you would then only need to make one Tier 4 visa application, rather than two.
-If you are eligible for a Combined CAS, the Recruitment and Admissions Team will advise you.
+If you are eligible for a Combined CAS, the Recruitment and Admissions Office will advise you.

 I already have an unconditional offer for my degree programme but I want to attend the 5 week Pre-Sessional course to improve my language skills.
 What does that mean for my visa application?